thecoopgal/GloopGlopGovernance/README.md

 | **Worker** | Build/Run GloopGlop | Ownership, salary, Glops |
 | **Believer (Donor)** | Donate $ | Nothing in return except love + helping GloopGlop |

----

-#
-Would you also want me to help you write a quick **30-second script** you could record for the website?
-Like a little "**Welcome to GloopGlop**" intro video if you want the landing page to be even more engaging?
-Would take me just a minute if you want it!
-(And I can keep it super natural and friendly, not corporate at all.)

 **Want me to?**